savonet/book/workflow.md

 perform a "complex setup" such as installing Liquidsoap or run `darkice`.
-For this reason, we have developed a protocol which allows streaming sound directly from the browser, be it from music files or the microphone, without having to install anything: this protocol is called `webcast` and we provide a [JavaScript implementation `webcast.js`](https://github.com/webcast/webcast.js), which should be easy to integrate in your own website.
+For this reason, we have developed a protocol which allows streaming sound directly from the browser, be it from music files or the microphone, without having to install anything: this protocol is called _webcast_ and we provide a [JavaScript implementation `webcast.js`](https://github.com/webcast/webcast.js), which should be easy to integrate in your own website, based on websockets and media recorder API.
 Of course, `input.harbor` has support for it and will accept clients using the webcast protocol in addition to the traditional Icecast protocol.

 A full-fledged website based on this library, called _Webcaster_, [is available](https://webcast.github.io/webcaster/).
 It provides a web interface which